aderaaij/notes-on-the-beginner-s-guide-to-reactjs/rendering-introduction-to-react-rendering.md

 # Application Rendering

 When we're creating our React elements with JSX, we're building up a virtual DOM which we could see as a ['local and simplified copy of the HTML DOM'](http://reactkungfu.com/2015/10/the-difference-between-virtual-dom-and-dom/).
-I won't go into too much detail about the virtual dom yet, but just know we're not actually rendering it to the page untill we call `ReactDOM.render`.
+I won't go into too much detail about the virtual dom yet, but just know we're not actually rendering it to the page until we call `ReactDOM.render`.

 ```javascript
 const rootEl = document.querySelector('#root');